alban-read/M1-MICRO-FORTH/riscish.md

 ### This is a non standard VARIANT of FORTH

+This FORTH is non standard.

 This FORTH is implemented mainly in AARCH64 assembly language (main.asm), and runs hosted under OSX on the Apple M1.

 A few C library functions are used, the program is linked against the C library, it is possible to call C functions (from assembler), which will be useful, in order to talk to the operating system.

 The compiler compiles words to tokens, which are then executed by a simpler interpreter.

-It is going to be quite specific to features of the ARM V8 64 bit processor, such as wordsizes.
+The implementation is specific to features of the ARM V8 64 bit processor, such as wordsizes.

 FORTH primitives are implemented as assembly language functions, the compiler converts high level FORTH words into list of tokens for the token interpreter(s) to execute.